Nutrition, Family and Consumer Sciences

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Stay home if you can.
-If you must go out, maintain a distance of at least 6 feet from others.
+- If you go out, wear a mask that fits tightly and maintain a distance of at least 6 feet from others.

 More information and advice on COVID-19 prevention can be found below: